CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: The CLAMP Dataset

 To generate these labels, we first transcribe the audio annotation using Whisper~\cite{radford2023robust}.
-We then provide the audio transcription along with the image annotation for the object to GPT-4o \cite{gpt4technicalreport}, along with more than 12 in-context examples for each label category.
-We detail the exact prompts used in the appendix.
+We then provide the audio transcription along with the image annotation for the object to GPT-4o \cite{gpt4technicalreport}, along with more than 12 in-context examples.
+We detail the exact prompts used in Appendix \ref{appendix:data_annotation}.
 Finally, expert annotators verify the audio transcription and material labels and re-run the annotation pipeline for any corrections made.

-\textbf{Dataset Statistics.} The CLAMP dataset contains diversity in objects and in grasping actions.
+\textbf{Dataset statistics.} The CLAMP dataset contains diversity in objects and in grasping actions.
 In the appendix, we quantify diversity across three axes: materials, grasping forces, and grasping speeds.
+Refer to Appendix \ref{appendix:dataset_statistics} for more details.